Khan/wonder-blocks/packages/wonder-blocks-button/components/button.md

 </View>
 ```

 Layouts often specify a specific width of button.
 When implementing such
 designs use `minWidth` instead of `width`. `minWidth` allows the button
 to resize to fit the content whereas `width` does not.
 This is important
 for international sites since sometimes strings for UI elements can be much
 longer in other languages.
 Both of the buttons below have a "natural" width
 of 144px.
 The one on the right is wider but it accommodates the full string
-instead of wrapping or truncating it.
+instead of wrapping it.
+Try to avoid setting a `maxWidth`, but if one is set,
+the text truncates.
 ```jsx
 const {View} = require("@khanacademy/wonder-blocks-core");
 const {StyleSheet} = require("aphrodite");